Whether you've been painting for 30 minutes or 30 years, these simple hacks will help you save both time and money.

-Employing a previously used roller?
-Trim the crusty edges with scissors, as shown in the video above.
+Are you employing a previously used roller?
+Trim the crusty edges with scissors.

 5. Try this neatness trick with a rubber band

-Another ingenious tip you’ll see in the above video: Fit a (tough) rubber band around a paint can so that it stretches across the can opening, offering a taut line on which you carefully wipe your paint-loaded brush.
-This tip minimizes dripping and keeps the can opening clean, so when you close the lid, paint won’t squish all over you and the can.
+Another ingenious tip: Fit a tough rubber band around a paint can so that it stretches across the can opening, offering a taut lip on which you carefully wipe your paint-loaded brush.
+This tip minimizes dripping and keeps the can opening clean, which keeps paint from squishing on you and the can when you close the lid.

 6. Line the roller pan

 Use heavy-duty aluminum foil to line your roller pan, pressing the foil to fit the pan’s contours.
 Alternatively, slip a plastic produce bag or grocery bag over the tray.
 This makes cleanup a snap.
 Instead of rinsing and cleaning the pan, you’ll need only to remove your liner and replace it with a new one.
 Changing liners makes changing colors easy.

 If you own a garage shelf or two filled with cans of mystery paint, you’ll appreciate the importance of recording the name, ID number, date, place of purchase and location where you’ve used a paint color.
 Include notes on things like the paint’s finish and how many coats were required, and make a small color swatch.

 You’d be surprised how often a paint color (or entire line) is discontinued, leaving you glad to have a paint chip for color matching.